 - Money alone doesn’t work.
 Employees are demanding more meaningful and more supportive work environments.

 According to recent research from LinkedIn, 96% of talent professionals believe the employee experience is becoming more important, but only 52% believe their company provides a positive employee experience.
-In other words, HR knows the employee experience matters, but they also know their organizations have a lot of work to do on the key elements of their cultures, processes, and systems.
+In other words, HR knows the employee experience matters, but they also know that their organisations have a lot of work to do on the key elements of their cultures, processes and systems.

 We all know agents of change can achieve a lot with bottom-up initiatives.
 But for sustainable culture transformation, you need executive sponsorship.
 When someone at the senior level supports what you’re trying to do, it opens doors that would otherwise stay closed and gives you access to resources you might not otherwise have.

-Building a foundation of inclusion and wellness in your organizational culture is some of the most important work you can do today.
-Your employees need a supportive, engaging work environment, and your leaders need the gains in engagement and performance that will follow.
+Building a foundation of inclusion and wellness in your organisational culture is some of the most important work you can do today.
+Your employees need a supportive, engaging work environment and your leaders need the gains in engagement and performance that will follow.

-Want to learn more about how inclusion and wellness programs can improve your ability to attract, engage, and retain top talent?
+Want to learn more about how inclusion and wellness programmes can improve your ability to attract, engage and retain top talent?
 Click here and get a copy of this guide from Gympass and SafeSpace.